 In fact, if your orchid has drooping, limp leaves, it is trying to tell you something…

-When an orchid has dropping and limp leaves, it is a sign of stress.
+If you notice wrinkly and limp leaves leaves on your orchid, it is a sign of stress.
 This may be caused by overwatering, underwatering, excessive cold or heat, old or unsuitable growing medium or even rot.
 In each case, there is a diagnosis you need to learn to make and a solution.

 There are few possible reasons that can cause your orchid’s leaves to become limp and wrinkled, so read on below for some helpful tips on how to read the symptoms, diagnose the problem and, of course, how to revive your orchids back to their former glory.